Now on display at the Rhode Island State House | until November 28, 2025

 Behind each portrait, there is a unique story from an individual from Rhode Island’s Latino community, highlighting the diversity of experiences, challenges overcome, and meaningful contributions of Latinas, Latinos, and Latinx individuals.
 Together, these faces form a vibrant mosaic of migration, identity, and cultural heritage—underscoring the lasting impact of Latino history in shaping the state’s present and future.

-The exhibit will run from May 1 to July 18, 2025 | NOTE: The original portraits are not for sale.
+The exhibit will be on display in the Lower Level Gallery at the Rhode Island State House from September 2 to November 28, 2025 | NOTE: The original portraits are not for sale.
 Prints will be made available to purchase upon request.
 To inquire, write to: Marta V. Martínez

-The exhibit will run from May 1 to July 18, 2025 | NOTE: The original portraits are not for sale.
+The exhibit will be on display in the Lower Level Gallery at the Rhode Island State House from September 2 to November 28, 2025 | NOTE: The original portraits are not for sale.
 Prints will be made available to purchase upon request.
 To inquire, write to: Marta V. Martínez

-Gallery Hours
+State House Gallery Hours

 Student Field Trips